xixixao/gump/README.md

 ### No Output

-If you need more source locations for one task, include them as a consecutive arguments (not an array).
+If you need more source locations for one task, include them as consecutive arguments (not an array).
 Options to `gulp.src` can be passed in after the source location.
 If you don't want to pipe the transformed files anywhere, don't include a destination.

 ```coffee
 task 'clean',